luismsgomes/uctools/README.rst

 ucenum
 ------

 The ucenum tool takes a category abbreviation as argument and outputs a list of all characters belonging to that category.
 The categories are:

+    L
+        Letter
     Lu
         Letter, Uppercase
     Ll